The Ultimate Anti Burglary Guide

 These types of alarms typically have a siren that will ring and a light that will flash.
 This is to attract attention from surrounding bypassers, neighbours and passing cars.
-This typically ends up with burglar running away before the Police arrive.
-No matter as you will have plenty of whitnesses to give a description.
+This typically ends up with burglars running away before the Police arrive.
+No matter as you will have plenty of witnesses to give a description.

 These are the direct opposite of the loud alarms with the aim of catching the criminal in the act.
 With the alarm being silent the burglar will continue to do what they are doing until the Police arrive.
 These systems are usually paired up with security alarm monitoring which will call the police on your behalf when the alarm is triggered.

-A survey was conducted with various convicted burglars on what would have most likely detered them from burgling.
+A survey was conducted with various convicted burglars on what would have most likely deterred them from burgling.

 - 49% Stated that a security alarm would have stopped them.